PatrickF1/fzf.fish/README.md

 # fzf-fish-integration
 A plugin that integrates `fzf` into your `fish` workflow.
-Creates handy functions&mdash;each with its own mnemonic keybinding&mdash;that use fzf to
+Ships with handy functions&mdash;each with its own mnemonic keybinding&mdash;that use fzf to

 > Search for a **file or folder** in the current directory - `Ctrl+f` (f for file)
 <img alt="file search" src="./images/File Search.png">